-A United Kingdom Court supported local legislations in Bermuda and the Cayman Islands where same-sex marriage is forbidden.
+A United Kingdom Court supported local legislation in Bermuda and the Cayman Islands where same-sex marriage is forbidden.

 The United Kingdom’s Privy Council on March 14 ruled against two cases in the Cayman Islands and in Bermuda that sought to grant more rights regarding same-sex marriage.

 The Privy Council backed the decision of the government of Bermuda that fought a local Supreme Court’s decision to allow gay marriage.
-It also ruled that gays don’t have the right to marry in the Cayman Islands based on its Constitution.
+It also ruled that gays don’t have the right to marry in the Cayman Islands according to its Constitution.

 The Council is based in London and acts as the final court of appeal for several islands in the Caribbean.

 Bermuda’s Supreme Court ruled in May 2017 that same-sex marriage was legal.
 But the party that won the general elections and formed the local government months later rejected that ruling.
 The issue bounced through various courts until it reached the Privy Council.

 Four of the five judges eventually considered foreign laws could not be the basis to change Bermuda’s Constitution.

 In its judgment, the Privy Council acknowledged that the historical background of marriage is “one of the stigmatization, denigration and victimization of gay people.”
 However, it said that “international instruments and other countries’ constitutions cannot be used to read into [Bermuda’s constitution] a right to the legal recognition of same-sex marriage.”